pessoacolombo/yopoulab-hhs-2026/README.md

-The report is authored in Quarto (Python / Plotly) and rendered locally from an aggregation pipeline that is not part of this repository.
-The files here (`index.html`, `bivariate.html`, `profiles_summary.html`, `site_libs/`, `custom.css`, `search.json`) are the rendered output — to update the site, re-render locally and replace them.
+The report is authored in Quarto (Python / Plotly) and rendered locally from an aggregation pipeline that is not part of this repository for data privacy reasons.
+The files here (`index.html`, `bivariate.html`, `profiles_summary.html`, `site_libs/`, `custom.css`, `search.json`) are the rendered output.

 ## License & citation